gchickering21/HistoryOfAmherst/README.md

 For this assignment, your group will be analyzing text from the book entitled *History of Amherst College during the First Half Century*.
 The goal of the project is to identify some insights from the text.

-See [history_report.pdf](https://github.com/gchickering21/HistoryOfAmherst/blob/master/history_report.pdf) to see the final report
+- See [history_report.pdf](https://github.com/gchickering21/HistoryOfAmherst/blob/master/history_report.pdf) to see the final report
+- See https://gchickering21.shinyapps.io/ShinyApp/ to see shiny app that goes along with this report

 ## The book